euweb/reed-sensor/README.md

 ## Introduction

 This script is used to read the state from one GPIO pin of raspberry pi.
-The pin my be connected to a reed sensor for detection of an open door or for counting impulses of a gas meter.
+The pin may be connected to a reed sensor for detection of an open door or for counting impulses of a gas meter.

 ## Installation